 21. Prepare for order fulfillment

 Retailers and some restaurants need to consider how they will get the product to the customer.
 If you offer online ordering, what logistics partner will you work with to ensure the item is delivered?
 Do you offer curbside pickup?
-For retailers, this means determining what shipping partner has the best rates and reliability — such as DHL, UPS, Fedex, or USPS.
-For restaurants, this could mean working with a third party like Uber Eats or Caviar.
+For retailers, this means determining what shipping partner, such as DHL, UPS, FedEx, or USPS, has the best rates and reliability.
+For restaurants, this could mean working with a third party like Uber Eats or GrubHub.

 22. Set up your social media channels